 Once you have noted all the measurements, take them to the store or factory to find blinds that will perfectly fit your windows.

 Adding blinds to your home is a no-brainer to increase privacy and safety, and improve energy efficiency.
-If you want to avoid the hassle of measuring altogether, consider blinds-between-glass sliding windows for your home.
+If you want to avoid the hassle of measuring altogether, consider investing in sliding patio doors with mini blinds between the glass.
 The integrated mini-blinds offer sunlight and privacy control, and they remain virtually dust-free in a sealed insulated glass unit.